aqingo3o/Hello-Circinus/README.md

 Operations on an IFU for MUSE/VLT (pID:094.B-0321),
 which is a optical observation and detected ionized gas emission.
 Here inclue marking emission lines, continuum subtraction, and BPT diagram.
+##
+### tinyBeam/
+Data with higher angular resolution were download from ALMA Science Archive (https://almascience.nrao.edu/aq/)
+Process itself was largely a repeat of what was done before, but the earlier products barely made it into the FINAL WORK.
+(I might add the slide of my ssp final presentation once my supervisor releases his required materials.)
+**This whole thing was literally a week-long miracle :)**